jump-dev/JuMP.jl/doc/callbacks.rst

         end
     end

+    # A unit test for the cornerChecker function
     function test_cornerChecker()
-        # Test the four corners
+        # Test the four corners - only two should produce cuts

         newcut, x_coeff, y_coeff, rhs = cornerChecker(0, 0)
         @test !newcut